GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 Although He et al. chose to use Batch Normalization in their work, our final architecture employs the more flexible Layer Normalization.
 The choice of the normalization scheme ended up being crucial to achieving good performance.
-We observed that the latter was yielding the same stabilization benefits during training while removing the dependence on the batch size.
+We observed that the latter yielded the same stabilization benefits during training while removing the dependence on the batch size.

 @fig:ssl:multi_source:normalization_plots illustrates the evolution of the training and validation accuracy during training for different normalization schemes.